Skip to main content

 Possible causes

-1. No permission or read-only access in Airtable
+No permission or read-only access in Airtable (most common)

 Depending on how the permissions are configured in Airtable or how the base was shared with you, the account you use with miniExtensions could have restrictions at different levels.
 If you can't edit a record or field on Airtable, you won't be able to edit it on miniExtensions:

-• Base level: Your Airtable account may have read-only access to the base.
+• Base level (most common): Your Airtable account may have read-only access to the base.
 You'll need to have the owner, creator or editor role; if the role of the account in the workspace is read-only or commenter you need to ask a higher role to upgrade it.

 • Table level permissions.
 Verify that the tables your extensions use have edit permissions for the role of the connected account.
 Check this in the Edit table permissions option: